aalepere/djangowarehouse/README.md

 ## Conclusion
 In this article, we have covered all the steps and components of building a datwarehouse with django:
 - Use the django ORM to create 3rd normal form data model;
-- Use simple history to track changes overtime;
+- Use simple history to track changes over time;
 - Use serializer the rest framework for deserializing source files and save the results in the datawarehouse; and
 - Use views from the rest framework to allow source systems to send information through a POST request.

-All the above, should give enough information to build your own datawarehouse, of course you will have to go through all the different sources, understand how the data will be used downstream to model the data in the most efficient way.
+All the above, should give enough information to build your own datawarehouse, of course, you will have to go through all the different sources, understand how the data will be used downstream to model the data in the most efficient way.